advanderveer/27067dd17/onl/README.md

   there is a rule that prevents stake deposits to be used too quickly (needs to settle in finalized block)

-#Write Nonce and Mempool V2
+# 2. Write Nonce and Mempool V2
 - [x] Each write is signed with a large random nonce that is generated by the proposer.
   It is in the proposers best interest to pick something that is definitely not being used before, probably by simply generating a large random nr